AWS Lambda evolution and re:Invent 2015 news

 - VPC support for Lambda execution inside your own VPC.
 There is a new VpcConfig function configuration parameter.
 The execution takes just a bit longer, but you can finally access VPC resources such as RDS databases and local Memcached instances.

 We are definitely looking forward to getting our hands of whatever is coming next for Lambda.
-If you want to deepen your understanding of how Lambda works, try this Cloud Academy course and read our recent article: AWS Lambda: an introduction and practical walkthrough.
+If you want to deepen your understanding of how Lambda works, try Cloud Academy’s Understanding AWS Lambda course and read article AWS Lambda: an introduction and practical walkthrough.